QuickBooks help · Error codes

 File access & integrity errors.

-6000-series errors involve the company file itself — whether QuickBooks can open it, whether it’s locked by another process, whether it’s damaged, or whether permissions are correct.
-The complete 6000-series overview covers all variants.
+6000-series errors involve the company file itself — whether QuickBooks can open it, whether it’s locked, whether it’s damaged, or whether permissions are correct.
+The complete 6000-series overview covers every variant.

 Error 6190 & -816

-Single-user file open in multi-user mode, or transaction log file (.TLG) out of sync with company file (.QBW).
-Often resolved by renaming .TLG and .ND files; persistent occurrences point to file integrity issues.
+Single-user file open in multi-user mode, or the transaction log (.TLG) out of sync with the company file (.QBW).
+Often resolved by renaming .TLG and .ND files; persistent occurrences point to file-integrity issues.

 Error 6000-77

-QuickBooks can’t access the file path — usually a mapped network drive or external storage location.
+QuickBooks can’t access the file path — usually a mapped network drive or external storage.
 Often resolved by moving the file local or using UNC paths instead of mapped drives.
 Permission issues are the second common cause.

 Error 6000-301

 File-damage variant of the 6000-series.
-The file has integrity issues that need repair via QuickBooks File Doctor or, more commonly, ProAdvisor-level rebuild.
-Self-fix steps work only for surface-level damage.
+The file has integrity issues needing repair via QuickBooks File Doctor or, more commonly, a ProAdvisor-level rebuild.
+Self-fix works only for surface-level damage.
+Full self-fix and HowTo on the dedicated page.

 Complete 6000-series reference